Last updated: July 20, 2010

 |

 Now the actual installation is performed.
-After installation is performed, the system will restart and perform autoconfiguration.
+When it's done the system will reboot and be ready to use.

 |